 Because eBay is such a large, sprawling website with features for buyers and seller,s including both individuals and businesses, it sometimes can be difficult to know where to begin.

-If all you want to do is buy something great you've seen on eBay, you can do so by following a few easy steps.
+If all you want to do is buy something you've seen on eBay and get a good deal, you can do so by following a few easy steps.